What do you want to calculate?

 How cap rate fits into each major US real estate investment strategy

 Cap rate is the primary screening metric for buy-and-hold investors.
 Before running any other numbers, compare the cap rate to your market benchmark.
-If it's below your threshold (e.g., sub-5% in a market where comps show 6%), move on — no amount of leverage fixes a bad entry yield.
+If it's below your threshold (e.g., sub-5% in a market where comps show 6%), review whether the deal justifies deeper underwriting given the income yield, asset quality, and market context.

 Use Mode 1 (Calculate Cap Rate) to evaluate the current yield.
 Use Mode 3 (Find Required NOI) to set a minimum NOI target for any property at a given price point.
-Long-hold strategy: target stabilized cap rate ≥ 1.5–2% above your interest rate to avoid negative leverage.
+Some investors compare cap rate against their financing cost, but the appropriate spread depends on market, asset class, risk, and strategy.

 Cap rate is essential at two stages of a BRRRR deal: at acquisition (distressed asset, lower NOI, higher cap rate due to below-market rents or vacancy) and post-stabilization (renovated, fully leased, market rents).
 The gap between these two cap rates represents the forced appreciation you've created.